top of page

 42. GENERAL – Delivery, receipt and acceptance are three concepts that are often used interchangeably, but which in principle cover a different meaning:

-- Acceptance is the unilateral, substantive legal act whereby the contractor makes the construction works available to the client, so that the latter can receive the works for assessment and acceptance. (
+- Acceptance is the unilateral, substantive legal act whereby the contractor makes the construction works available to the client, so that the latter can receive the works for assessment and acceptance.
+(79) Acceptance implies the transfer of ownership of the structures and can thus be compared to the seller's obligation to deliver.

 - Acceptance is the substantive legal act by which the client actually receives the construction works and thus effectively takes possession of the property.